godotengine/godot-docs/classes/class_editorexportplatformweb.rst

 If ``true``, the exported game will support threads.
 It requires `a "cross-origin isolated" website <https://web.dev/articles/coop-coep>`__, which may be difficult to set up and is limited for security reasons (such as not being able to communicate with third-party websites).

 If ``false``, the exported game will not support threads.
-As a result, it is more prone to performance and audio issues, but will only require to be run on a HTTPS website.
+As a result, it is more prone to performance and audio issues, but will only require to be run on an HTTPS website.

 .. rst-class:: classref-item-separator